Meanings of the Mote and the Beam [pt. 1]

 O Dissembler, first throw the plank out of your own eye, then you will see clearly to throw the splinter out of the eye of your brother.]

-Not only is the advice in Matthew 7 unappealing, but the image is ridiculous.
-I have a vivid memory of the passage being explained by my primary school teacher.[1]
-With us all sitting before him on the carpet, he told us that we should not complain about the tiny splinters in other people’s eyes ‘when you’ve got a ruddy great joist in your own eye’.
+My doubts about this image have been brewing since primary school.
+Dating from about 1981, I have a vivid memory of sitting on the classroom carpet while our teacher told us that we should not complain about the splinters in other people’s eyes ‘when you’ve got a ruddy great joist in your own eye’.[1]

-This seeded doubts in me about the image in Matthew 7.
-A splinter in one’s eye is an elegant metaphor for a personal defect, certainly; but then Matthew somersaults from the splinter to the rest of the plank!
+A splinter in one’s eye seems a good metaphor for a personal defect; but then Matthew leaps from the splinter to the rest of the plank!
 And how can an eye contain a plank?

-Perhaps there is nothing to be said except that the Gospel sometimes employs hyperbole or even deliberate comic exaggeration: Diarmaid MacCulloch wrote that Christ’s sense of humour is the main evidence for his real historical existence.
+Perhaps it is deliberate comic exaggeration.
+Diarmaid MacCulloch wrote that Christ’s sense of humour is the main evidence for his real historical existence, and there certainly are plenty of other images in the Gospels which seem intentionally funny (ὁδηγοὶ τυφλοί, οἱ διϋλίζοντες τὸν κώνωπα, τὴν δὲ κάμηλον καταπίνοντες [blind guides, filtering out the gnat, but swallowing the camel], Matt.
+23:24).
 But other theologians have considered that Matthew 7:3 goes beyond a joke: ‘This is neither hyperbole nor paradox such as we find in some other sayings of Jesus.
-The situation to which the precept relates is simply meaningless.’
-[2]
+The situation to which the precept relates is simply meaningless.’[2]

-The shelves of theological libraries, and heaven knows the biblical internet, repeat the same interpretation of the splinter and plank image without remarking on how unworkable the image really is.
-Perhaps this is because it is so familiar that it has ceased to provoke thought; but perhaps it is also because the King James bible translates the Greek by exploiting a double meaning in English, and so adds a new aspect which does not have that unappealing psychology at all, but soars above it, and replaces the unworkable image with a universal representation of compassion.
+Everywhere I see the same interpretation of the splinter and plank image repeated without remarking on how unworkable it really is.
+Perhaps this is because it is so familiar that it long ago ceased to provoke thought; but perhaps it is also because there is another interpretation, one which does not have that unappealing psychology at all, but soars above it, turning the unworkable image into a transcendent expression of compassion.
+Perhaps, when we think of the Mote and the Beam, we are unconsciously thinking of this secondary interpretation.
+If this second interpretation really does fit, then the Sermon on the Mount deserves its reputation as a supreme ethical statement just on this passage alone.
+But what is it?
 This is the topic for part two.

 Notes

 [1] Imanol Iriondo, a teacher at Barrow Hill Primary School in northwest London, and very much beloved and admired by pupils and parents.
-I add this footnote only because other former pupils might also occasionally search for information about him, and if he was as much an influence on you as he was on me, I send you my very best wishes!
+If any other former Barrow Hill pupils happen to come across this post, I send you my very best wishes!

 [2] G. B. King, ‘A Further Note on the Mote and the Beam’, Harvard Theological Review 26 no. 1 (January 1933), p.
 74.